 1. In order to request the deletion of an existing AIMLE Data Management Assistance Subscription, the service consumer shall send an HTTP DELETE request to the AIMLE Server targeting the URI of the corresponding "Individual AIMLE Data Management Assistance Subscription" resource.

-NOTE: An alternative service consumer (i.e. other than the one that requested the creation of the targeted resource) can initiate this request.
+NOTE: An alternative service consumer (i.e. other than the ones that previously requested the creation/update of the targeted resource) can initiate this request.

 2a.
-Upon success, the ADAE Server shall respond with an HTTP "204 No Content" status code.
+Upon success, the AIMLE Server shall respond with an HTTP "204 No Content" status code.